The Twelve Pathways of Integration

 Continue

-Your shadow is not your enemy.
 It is the unintegrated part of you that still longs to belong.
-It holds the stories, patterns, and somatic imprints that once kept you safe but now keep you small.
-True leadership begins not when you master your strategy, but when you meet your shadow with compassion.
+It holds the stories, patterns, and somatic imprints that once kept you safe but now keep you small — and it shows up most visibly in how you lead under pressure, how you make decisions when the stakes are high, how you build and position your work, and how you hold the tension between who you are and who the role has required you to become.

 When you learn to recognize and regulate these energies, you stop leading from protection and start leading from presence.